Komodo/komodo-website/src/pages/blog/2014-10/enhancing-productivity-with-command-line-applications.html.md

 to the correct target environment.
 Many of the repositories that I work with are hosted with [Beanstalk](http://www.beanstalkapp.com/), which allows developers to initiate deployments in their commit messages.
-In many cases, deploying to production is as simple as adding `[deploy:production]` to my commit messag
+In many cases, deploying to production is as simple as adding `[deploy:production]` to my commit message.

 For repositories that are not hosted with Beanstalk, I use a Komodo macro to either SCP the files, which is mostly used when I am working off of a shared